Languages of Japan

 Japan today has an official language spoken by virtually every Japanese irrespective of the region where you might find them.
 The official, major, and main language in Japan today is known as Japanese and the language is spoken by the entire population less than 2 million people, in essence, 125 million Japanese speak the Japanese language.

 This language is a member of the japonica language family that also involves another variant of the dialect- Ryukyuan language.
-The natives refer to this official language as “Nihongo”.
+The natives refer to this is national language of japan “Nihongo”.

 Like Japanese language, the Korean language (read also: Languages of Korea) is also composed of Chinese characters “Kanji”.
 From the written language standpoint, the speakers of Chinese, Japanese, and Korean can understand written form of one other’s language.